-3.1 Population Information
+Population Information 3.1

 Table 1 shows the City's permanent and functional population projections through 2040.
 The City of Key West population figures through 2030 are derived from the projections prepared by Keith and Schnars for the City of Key West Ear-based Comprehensive Plan amendments in 2012.
-The 2035 and 2040 estimates were extrapolated from FKAA's draft 20-Year Water System Master Plan (Provided March 2020), as 34.54 percent of Monroe County's functional population.
+The 2035 and 2040 estimates were extrapolated from FKAA's 2020 Water System Master Plan, as 34.54 percent of Monroe County's functional population.